 likely the scratch has penetrated all the way through the lacquer coat to the base paint colour.
 It is possible that using fine sanding paper

 (2000 or 3000 grade) and a buffing machine that it can be removed or at least made less unsightly although for a near perfect repair respraying

 the area is the only real option.

 If the scratch is only superficial then "T Cut" or some other mild compound may remove the scratch quite easily with some patience.
 Be warned though that you could penetrate the lacquer coat completely and this will leave a larger unsightly mark that will require repainting.

-Image 1 here on the left is an example of a deep scratch that had penetrated through to the metal.
-The only course of action here was to build the scratch level using primer filler then repaint and blend the area.
+Examples of a deep scratch that had penetrated through to the metal the only course of action here was to build the scratch level using primer filler then repaint and blend the area.
 The area is relatively small for blending as there is a swage line above the scratch and a badge to the left (not shown).
 A door, boot or bonnet could not successfully be repaired this way with the exception of some colours ie: Non metallic black, blues and reds.
 Some metallic silvers and pearlescents are the most difficult and generally not attempted by a cosmetic repairer.

 If the damage is superficial ie: the bumper plastic is not showing as white or black then it could be treated the same way as scratches above by useing a mild compound.
 Damage such as cracking, splits or mishape in the bumper material generally need

 Most cars these days have plastic type bumpers with impact and crush zone materials fitted behind them.
 If the impact zones are not deformed or damaged then a repair to splits cracks or plastic deformaty can be made by a professional.
 Even securing lugs on the bumper can be repaired.
 There is a considerable saving in time and cost compared to a new bumper, fitting and repainting.